Johnson Flora: Alaska Law Firm Settles Lawsuit With Family of Brain-Damaged Boy

 Circumcision Brain Damage Malpractice Award

-When Jacob Sweet was born at Providence Hospital in Anchorage, Alaska in January 1986, it was a dream come true for his parents, Beverly and Gary.
+When Jacob Sweet was born at External link Providence Hospital in Anchorage, Alaska in January 1986, it was a dream come true for his parents, Beverly and Gary.
 But their dream took a nightmarish turn only nine days later when they took their son back to the hospital for treatment of an infected circumcision and the hospital returned a severely brain-damaged and blind child.
-The nightmare continued for 13 years and included ``lost'' medical records and an Alaska lawyer who claimed to be an experienced medical malpractice attorney, but who had never tried a malpractice case.
+The nightmare continued for 13 years and included lost medical records and an Alaska lawyer who claimed to be an experienced medical malpractice attorney, but who had never tried a malpractice case.
 This is the story behind a major legal malpractice settlement announced today between a Bothell, Wash., family and the Alaska law firm that handled the Sweet's medical malpractice lawsuit against Providence Hospital of Anchorage and the pediatrician who treated Jacob for the infection.

 The settlement ends a 13-year battle for the Sweets who were forced to fight for their son in the court system on two occasions.
-First, they sought justice from the hospital and doctor who allegedly caused Jacob's injuries, and who then ``lost'' the medical records critical to proving Jacob's case.
+First, they sought justice from the hospital and doctor who allegedly caused Jacob's injuries, and who then lost the medical records critical to proving Jacob's case.
 Then, after Alaska lawyer Alan Sherry mishandled the Sweets' medical malpractice case, they were forced to once again resort to the courts to get justice for Jacob.

 Seattle attorney Mark Johnson represented the Sweets in the legal malpractice suit, arguing the Sweet's first attorney misrepresented himself as a seasoned malpractice lawyer and then failed to properly try the Sweets' medical negligence case.
-The Sweets had hired Sherry to sue Providence Hospital of Anchorage for negligent care of Jacob during his hospital stay.
+The Sweets had hired Sherry to sue Providence Hospital of Anchorage for negligent care of Jacob duringhis hospital stay.

 The amount awarded to the Sweets is confidential as part of the settlement agreement.

-``This has been tragedy at every turn for this family,'' Johnson said. ``First the healthcare system devastated their child.
+This has been tragedy at every turn for this family, Johnson said.
+First the healthcare system devastated their child.
 Then, when the Sweets most needed an aggressive, experienced and competent lawyer, an attorney with no malpractice experience misled them and failed to properly try the case.
-That cost them their opportunity to recover damages from the hospital and the pediatrician,'' he added.
+That cost them their opportunity to recover damages from the hospital and the pediatrician, he added.

 The Underlying Medical Malpractice Case

-The Sweet's tragedy started on January 25, 1986, in Anchorage, Alaska, when they brought their nine-day-old son Jacob back to Providence Hospital after he exhibited signs of an infected circumcision.
+The Sweet's tragedy started on January 25, 1986, in Anchorage, Alaska, when they brought their nine-day-old son Jacob back to External link Providence Hospital after he exhibited signs of an infected circumcision.
 Jacob was admitted to the pediatric ward and displayed seizure activity for 24 hours, but their pediatrician, Dr. Daniel Tulip, was absent most of the time and failed to refer Jacob to a neonatologist until after Jacob had suffered the brain damage that would leave him physically devastated, developmentally delayed, and utterly dependent for the rest of his life.

 Injustice Served Twice